oneapi-src/document-automation/README.md

 ```shell
 python src/run_inference.py --batch_size 128 --dataset_file "./data/ner_test_dataset.csv" --intel 1 --bf16 0 --model_path "./models/trainedmodels/intel/model_b128/model_checkpoint" | tee <log_file_name>
 ```
->Note: You can enable bf16 inference by setting the bf16 flag to 1
+>**Note** : You can enable bf16 inference by setting the bf16 flag to 1 on platforms that supports AVX512 bf16 instructions, they include the third generation Intel® Xeon® Scalable processors (Cooper Lake) and the fourth generation Intel® Xeon® Scalable processors (Sapphire Rapids).
+AVX512 bf16 instructions are **not** supported by Ice Lake which is also a third generation Intel® Xeon® Scalable processor
 The output of the script <i>run_inference.py</i> will be collected in the log_file_name.

 **Expected Output**